LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Introduction

+Some defense methods \cite{xiang2019generating,liu2019adversarial,yang2021adversarial,liu2021imperceptible,kim2021minimal,arya2021adversarial,wen2020geometry,zhou2020lg,dai2021generating,ma2020efficient,tsai2020robust,zheng2019pointcloud,wicker2019robustness} have been proposed to improve robustness in point cloud classification.
+In general, \emph{modified input} as a preprocess and \emph{modified training} are two common methods to improve adversarial robustness.
+The adversarial training method \cite{liu2019extending, liang2022pagn} as a \emph{modified training}, trains a model on a mixture of adversarial and clean examples.
+In fact, they inject redundant feature information into models.
+The \emph{modified input} method considers preprocessing the input data (before feeding them to the model) to eliminate adversarial perturbations.
+Removing some redundant feature information is performed by different techniques \cite{xiang2019generating,yang2021adversarial,liu2019extending,zhou2019dup,wu2020if}.

+In terms of adversarial attack and defense in the 2D frequency domain \cite{guo2018low, sharma2019effectiveness, duan2021advdrop, song2021adversarial,wang2020high}, Discrete Fourier Transforms (DFTs) and compression methods are two common methods that can be employed to generate attacks and defends against them.

+In terms of adversarial attack and defense in the 3D frequency domain, there are two point cloud attacks that use DFT (graph-based) \cite{liu2022boosting} and \cite{hu2022exploring}, but no defense has been proposed so far.
+Because of the irregular structure of point clouds, these methods have their own challenges in using imaging methods such as the DFT.

+This paper proposes a defense method from a 3D frequency domain perspective.
+In the beginning, by using the spherical harmonic functions (to analyze the properties of adversarial point perturbations), it comes to the conclusion that high-frequency components describe fine details of point clouds, whereas low-frequency components show the rough shape of point clouds.
+An example of such properties can be seen in Fig \ref{Fig1}, which shows a sample point cloud in different frequencies under the spherical harmonic transformation with different high-frequency information.
+Our analysis shows that most perturbations happen in the high-frequency components for many existing 3D adversarial attacks.
+Toward this end, this paper proposes a novel adversarial defense method called Low Pass Frequency-Defense (LPF-Defense).
+The proposed defense first drops the features that contain unnecessary information from the original point cloud and then trains a model on the remaining features, leading to strong robustness against adversarial attacks.

-To this end, the proposed defense method filters high-frequency input data components when fed as the training data.
-Since the model has never learned the high-frequency components of point clouds, it can be robust against adversarial examples that most of their perturbation is on high-frequency components.
-We also filter the high-frequency components of the adversarial examples before feeding them to the model to protect it from the vulnerability of possible adversarial examples.
+In other words, the proposed defense method filters out high-frequency input data components as features with unnecessary information when feeding them as the training data.
+In fact, since the model has never learned the high-frequency components of point clouds, it can be robust against adversarial examples that most of their perturbations occur on high-frequency components.
+The overall scheme of the LPF-Defense is demonstrated in Fig \ref{Fig2}.

 The remaining parts of this paper are organized as follows.
 Section \ref{sec:Related} introduces the background of the frequency domain, adversarial attack, and defenses on 3D data.
 The proposed 3D defense method is presented in Section \ref{sec:Proposed}.
-Experimental results are discussed in Section \ref{sec:Experiment}, and Section \ref{sec:Conclusion} concludes the paper.
+Experimental results are discussed in Section \ref{sec:Experiment}.
+Finnaly, Section \ref{sec:Conclusion} concludes the paper.